MaaHiN15/Automated-WordApp-Using-DevOps-Technology/README.md

 ## Feedback

-If you have any feedback, please reach out to us at contact@maahin.tech
+If you have any feedback, please reach out to us at mahendran.devsensei@gmail.com